 “Fatbergs” eventually create rope-like clumps.
 The clumps have immense strength and reach a choke point or blockage, disputing your plumbing system.

-For over forty years, Gene Wagner Plumbing has been dedicated to providing the highest quality service to our customers while using the most state-of-the-art, quality materials available in the marketplace.
+For over fifty years, Gene Wagner Plumbing has been dedicated to providing the highest quality service to our customers while using the most state-of-the-art, quality materials available in the marketplace.
 Contact us or call us at 414-541-9217.